run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

 Run the following:

-    runai delete workload train1
+    runai delete job train1

 This would stop the training workload.
-You can verify this by running ``runai list workloads`` again.
+You can verify this by running ``runai list jobs`` again.

 ## Next Steps